psd-tools/psd-tools/README.rst

 * all PSD compression methods are supported (not only the most common RAW and RLE);
 * image ICC profile is taken into account;
-* most important (imho) 23 image resource types and 12 tagged block types are decoded;
+* many image resource types and tagged block types are decoded;
+* Descriptor structures are decoded;
 * there is an optional Cython extension to make the parsing fast;
 * very basic & experimental layer merging.